rdkcentral/rdkservices/Timer/doc/TimerPlugin.md

 <a name="method.startTimer_"></a>
 ## *startTimer  <sup>method</sup>*

 Starts a timer with the specified interval.
 After the timer expires, a `timerExpired `notification is sent.
-If `repeatInterval` equals `0.0 `or is not provided, then the timer executes only once (one-shot).
-Otherwise, the subsequent intervals have a duration of the  `repeatInverval` value.
+The timer can execute once (one-shot mode) or repeatedly.

 Also see: [timerExpired](#event.timerExpired)